theskullcrusher/AdaptiveWebA1/README.md

 # AdaptiveWebA1
-0. Assignment uses Django1.8 along with an ORM to manage the mysql database
+0. Assignment uses Django1.8 along with its ORM to manage the mysql database

 1. Installing requirements(Only needed if you are setting up the repository):
  Run install_packages.sh file using